peteriou18/f-os/README.md

 2) Number translation withdrawn from interpretator to special word 0x - interpret next word as hex number.
 ...
 3) some else

+Minimal-debug version working system.
+It has not obligatory words used for debugging  ( TYPEZ HEX.
+DUMP )